How to Pay for College Without Federal Loans

 13. Live Off Campus and Commute

 As convenient as living on a college campus is, it can also be expensive.
 The cheapest living option is to live at home with parents if that’s possible and commute to school.
 If a student does need to live on their own, renting an apartment or a room in a house off campus may still be more affordable than living on campus.
-Cost out the different options to see which is most affordable and in-line with your budget.
+Price the different options to see which is most affordable and in line with your budget.

 Recommended: Does Net Worth Include Home Equity

-Some colleges offer tuition payment plans that don’t necessarily reduce expenses but can make it easier to pay for tuition by spreading payments out over several months instead of expecting one lump sum payment up front.
+Some colleges offer tuition payment plans that distribute costs over several months.
+These don’t necessarily reduce expenses but can make it easier to pay for tuition by spreading payments out instead of expecting one upfront lump sum payment.
 This can be an especially good option for students working to pay for school.

 Paying for college is a big endeavor, but one that can be made easier if a student takes certain steps to reduce the overall costs of college.
 Figuring out how to pay for college without loans is challenging, but starting by applying for scholarships and financial aid can help.